Dr Ramazan Hakkı Öztan

 Teaching and Supervision

-Over the years, I have developed a diverse research agenda that connects different regions and themes to one another, which also informs the types of courses that I teach.
-For the freshmen modules, I co-teach “Imperialism to Globalism: Europe and the World, 1860-1970” with Dr. Robert Armstrong and Dr. Isabella Jackson.
-I also offer “British & French Colonialism in the Middle East” as a List I module and “Rebels and Reformers: The Modern Middle East in Upheavel” as List II one.
-At postgraduate level, I contribute to the department’s M.Phil. programme in International History.
+Over the years, I have developed a diverse research agenda that connects different regions and themes to one another, which also informs the types of modules that I teach.
+For the senior fresh modules, I teach “Empire, Oil, and Revolution The Middle East in the 20th Century.”
+I also offer “British & French Colonialism in the Middle East” as a List I module and “Rebels and Reformers: The Modern Middle East in Upheaval” as a List II.
+At postgraduate level, I contribute to the department’s M.Phil. programme in International History and teach “Comparative Borderlands” as a postgraduate seminar.

-I am happy to supervise postgraduate students interested in various historical aspects of the late Ottoman Empire and the modern Middle East.
-To date, I have supervised several MA theses, and continue to co-advise 2 doctoral students, while also serving in multiple examination committees.
+I am happy to supervise postgraduate students interested in various historical aspects of the late Ottoman Empire, the Balkans, and the modern Middle East.
+To date, I have supervised several BA, MA, and PhD students, while also serving in multiple examination committees in different countries.

 Dr. Öztan on the TCD Research Support System